duartemendes/aws-sam-api-proxy/README.md

   - All runtimes are supported
 - Path parameters, querystring, body and headers are all passed through the request, with no changes
 - Already supports Http Apis
+- Supports local lambda function layers (`ContentUri` must be a relative path)
+- Supports specifing your own docker socket path for added compatibility with Docker Desktop on Linux

 ## Motivation